The Legend of Good Women: Legends

-The legend of Medea starts off with Jason arriving at Colchis and he is looking for a woman to satisfy his lust.
+The legend of Medea starts with Jason arriving at Colchis, looking for a woman to satisfy his lust.
 Jason goes to the king and requests permission to find the golden fleece.
-The king grants his request and is so honored that he sits Jason next to his daughter, Madea.
-Madea had previously heard of Jason’s reputation and begins to fall in love with him.
+The king grants his request and is so honored that he sits Jason next to his daughter, Medea.
+Medea had previously heard of Jason’s reputation and starts to fall in love with him.
 She tells him she is worried about him attempting to find the golden fleece.
 He tells her that he is honoured that she is worried about his safety.
 She explains to him all the dangerous things he would face.
 She tells him that she can help save him from some of these dangers but if she does he will become her faithful husband.
-Jason succeeded and he brought Madea across the sea to his home land.
-However, Jason does the same thing to Madea that he did to Hypsipyle.
-He married her, took her treasures, had children with her and then abandons her.
+Jason succeeds and brings Medea across the sea to his homeland.
+However, Jason does the same thing to Medea that he did to Hypsipyle.
+He marries her, takes her treasures, has children with her, then abandons her.

 The Legend of Lucretia: When Rome was under siege, Sextus Tarquinius goes to his friend Collatinus’s house.
 They go into see his wife, Lucretia, who was in her chambers with her hair down (as she was not expecting visitors).
 She explains how she hopes Collatinus is safe and be home soon.
 Collatinus shows himself and she begins to cry and kiss him.
 Sextus Tarquinius looks at Lucretia and begins to examine her features.
 He desires her so badly that he decides he will make Lucretia his.
 He sneaks into her room and forces himself upon her.
 He makes her be submissive by placing his sword at her heart and threatening to kill a stable boy and place him there.
 Lucretia doesn’t want to soil her good name so she submits to him.
 After the act, Lucretia calls her husband, ladies, and parents.
 She explains the horrible act that occurred.
 She then explains that she doesn’t deserve forgiveness, she then takes a knife and kills herself.